adtytiw/void-ink/content/index.md

 ---
 title: Welcome to Void Ink
 ---

 Hello!
 I'm **Aditya**, a passionate programmer and creator based in Navi Mumbai, Maharashtra.
 Here, you'll find a collection of my learning journey, tutorials, cheat sheets, and insights into the world of technology.

+## Navigation

+- [Resources](./Resources) - Curated notes, cheat sheets, and useful links.
+- [Insights](./Insights) - Tech news, explanations of new topics, and updates in the tech world.
+- [P-vault](./P-vault) - My personal space where I share experiences and reflections.

 ## About Me